 The result is a quiet yet powerful combination designed to help protect your home from the damaging effects of humidity.

 A built-in control board with multiple sensors provides error-free commissioning and simple operation.
 All operating features and modes can be easily configured to be enabled or disabled as desired.
 Humidity tracking is a demand feature that continuously monitors the %RH.
 Serenity® differentiates itself from other bath fan systems by knowing what the “normal” %RH is at any given time and for any given space.
-Proper pb270h-2-5ventilation is then enabled when abnormal humidity conditions are detected.
+Proper ventilation is then enabled when abnormal humidity conditions are detected.

 Because Serenity® knows what normal humidity levels should be prior to detecting high humidity, ventilation will continue until humidity levels are back to within normal limits, protecting your property and ensuring comfort.